packbackbooks/engineering-docs/careers/technical-engineer.md

 # Technical Engineer Path

 The technical engineer focuses on individual contributorship and technical leadership.
-Having mastered the fundamentals of software engineering, senior engineers make contributions that level up a sector (codebase, team, tooling, processes, etc.) of the engineering organization and make the entire organization more effective.
+Their contributions level up the quality, effectiveness and efficiency of the entire organization.
+Whereas the (software engineer path)[software-engineer.md] focused on mastering the fundamentals of software development using a defined set of criteria, the senior technical path focuses more on projects/efforts that have strategic value for the company while driving technical design and up-leveling their team.
+As engineers progress down this path, examples of success will be less pre-defined and more dependent on the contextual needs of the business.

 ## Senior Engineer